mruby/mruby/README.md

 (We did not intend for contributors to transfer or waive their copyrights, Actual copyright holder name (contributors) will be listed in the AUTHORS file.)

-Please ask us if you want to distribute your code under another license or if your code is derived from GPL code.
+Please ask us if you want to distribute your code under another license.

-## The Author

-See the file AUTHORS.

-Feel free to send comments and bug reports to the author.
-Here is the author's latest mail address:

-  devel@mruby.org
+## How to Contribute

+Send pull request to <http://github.com/mruby/mruby>.
+We consider you have granted non-exclusive right to your contributed code under MIT license.
+If you want to be named as one of mruby developers, include update to the AUTHORS file in your pull request.